 We’ve had many different kinds of chickens, including Rhode Island Reds, White Leghorns, Araucanas, Red and Black Stars, Silkies, Barred Rock, White Rock, Cochins and Old English Game Bantams.
 Ten chickens came with the house, then we ordered thirty from Murray McMurray Hatchery in Iowa; it kind of grew from there as we ordered more chicks from the same hatchery.
 As our egg production increased, we found more customers; then we had too many customers and not enough supply for the demand.
 Of course, we got more chickens—a hundred more, actually.
 It wasn't long before we ordered another fifty.
 Then more; this time, about 70 hens.
 And on it goes..!

 Our chickens are kind of spoiled but they deserve it!
 They get light at night in their coops and sometimes music during the day.
 They love scraps of bread and lettuce.
-We have 4 coops, separating breeds.
+We have 4 coops.
 Why, you may ask, are they in coops?
 Well, the short answer is raccoons, skunks and possums.
 The more complete answer is for their safety and my peace of mind!
 We let some run free during the day but need to keep our eye on the hawks overhead.

 We feed them a corn based grain that provides the vitamins, protein and various nutrients they need to lay well.
 We supplement that with flax (gotta love those omega-3's) and oyster shells to get some strong egg shells!
-We have a variety of egg colors from our various chickens!!: the green and blue eggs are from Araucanas; the little cream colored eggs are from the Silkies and other bantams; then we have some brown eggs as well!
+We have a variety of egg colors from our various chickens!!: the green and blue eggs are from Araucanas; the little cream colored eggs are from the bantams; then we have some brown eggs from Blue Rocks and Red Stars!

 We ordered some in March 2012 (30 various bantams, Aracaunas (green egg layers) and Cookoo Morans (dark brown egg layers).
 Since then,we have had many born here as we always enjoy new life and the emerging baby chicks!

 We are not selling eggs wholesale anymore, so if you'd like some eggs, feel free to call/text us 408-686-0800 ($5/doz).